Are you a no-till gardener or do you prefer to till?

 I’m not stating this as fact.
 I’m only stating this as my own personal opinion in our particular case.

 However, when we began not tilling our garden, we’d have some good years and bad years.
-I knew it was because the soil hadn’t composted enough which often leaves your shallow rooted plants up for grabs by pests.
+I knew it was because the soil hadn’t composted enough which often leaves your shallow-rooted plants up for grabs by pests.

-But this year, it had nothing to do with the soil or the roots.
+However, this year, it had nothing to do with the soil or the roots.
 Our soil was doing great.
 Apparently, it was doing a little too great.

 Because we grew everything!
 Including weeds.
 The only conclusion I could come up with is that I didn’t have enough material covering our garden when composting.

-But we had weeds like I’ve never seen weeds before.
+However, we had weeds like I’ve never seen weeds before.

-And I literally worked myself to death in that garden.
+And I worked myself to death in that garden.
 I would get up every morning as soon as the sun came up (trying to beat the heat) and would pull weeds by hand for 3 hours a day.
 I had to work 6 days a week to stay on top of the weeds in our garden.

 However, eventually, things started happening in my personal life that I didn’t have time to pull weeds every morning for 3 hours a day.

-So I had to pull when I could.
+I had to pull when I could.
 The next thing I knew, my garden was totally overtaken by weeds.
 And it killed our production.

 So yes, that my friends, was the straw that broke the camel’s back.
 And just like that, we decided to go back to tilling.

-Now, I have heard over time that people say that they get better production from a no-dig garden than a tilled garden.
+Now, I have heard over time people say that they get better production from a no-dig garden than a tilled garden.
 That just hasn’t been our experience.